HelloKitty/Reinterpret.Net/README.md

 ## Performance Comparisions

 Performance differs between framework versions.
 BitConverter in older versions of .NETFramework is slower and in the .NET Core Corefx repo it's implemented in a significantly different way.
-All these effect the comparisions but Reinterpret.NET is still faster, especially the dangerous no allocation verion, with only BlockCopy being competitive due its unmanaged implementation.
+All these effect the comparisions but Reinterpret.NET is usually still faster, especially the dangerous no allocation verion, with only BlockCopy being competitive due its unmanaged implementation.
+However for some unknown reason which doesn't appear to be IL related, could be GC or JIT, the performance of reinterpret suffers on the .NET3.5 and .NET2.0 platforms.
+In fact it fallback to some official .NET libraries in some areas due to the performance being better.
+I think it can be explored with more advanced profiling/testing tools.
+However right now .NET2.0/3.5 support was a bonus, not a true goal.

 **.NET Core and >=.NETFramework4.0**